ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/ttl.md

 ## How it works {#how-it-works}

-The table's TTL is defined by a sequence of storage tiers.
-For each tier in the sequence, an expression is specified; when the expression triggers, the row is assigned that tier.
-TTL automatically performs the specified action when a tier is assigned to a row: it moves the row to external storage or deletes it.
-External storage is represented by the external data source object.
+The table's TTL is a sequence of storage tiers.
+For each tier, an expression is specified; when the expression triggers, that tier is assigned to the row.
+When a tier is assigned to a row, TTL automatically performs the specified action: move the row to an external storage or delete it.
+External storage is represented by the [external data source](https://ydb.tech/docs/en/concepts/datamodel/external_data_source) object.
 Deletion can only be specified for the last tier.

 {% note info %}